sravps7/sravps7.github.io/_projects/document-scanner.md

 This project was done as a course project of the Digital Image Processing course in a team of three.
 We implemented a [paper](https://stacks.stanford.edu/file/druid:bf950qp8995/Badlani_Akinola_Li.pdf) of Stanford university.

 We successfully reconstructed a document by taking multiple overlapping images of it.
-This procedure is used when the size of the document to be scanned is very large to fit in one image without comprmising on the resolution.
+This procedure is used when the size of the document to be scanned is very large to fit in one image without compromising on the resolution.

 #### Original